tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

 );
 ````

-To simplify our tutorial, we did not use any 3rd party MVC tools to build sql scripts for us.
-We use pure SQL for easily understood by developer.
-When you are building your own TApp, feel free to use whatever existing Web2 tools you are familiar with.
-They should all work well with TEA Project
+To simplify our tutorial, we didn't use any 3rd party MVC tools to build sql scripts for us.
+We use pure SQL which is easily understood by developers.
+When you're building your own TApp, feel free to use whatever existing web2 tools you're familiar with.
+They should all work well with the TEA Project.

 You may be wondering where are other SQL scripts?
 We should use Create, Read, Update, Delete scripts.
-Well they are inside the rs code as string.
-You will see them soon.
+Well, they're inside the rs code as string and you'll see them soon.

 ### Add new errors into error.rs

-Beause we are now handling the txn, there would be errors during txn execution.
-We need to define them inside error.rs:
+Because we're now handling the txn, there will be errors during txn execution.
+We need to define them inside of `error.rs`:

 ````
 #[derive(Debug, Error)]